Your waste service

 120L Waste, 240L Paper Recycling, 240L Mixed Recycling, 360L Green waste

-recycling & green waste services alternate fortnightly
+recycling services are fortnightly

 240L waste bin full Service (with larger 240L waste bin)